Lemon Crème Brûlée Recipe

 For a perfectly crisp creme brulee topping, follow these tips.

-- Use the right amount of sugar.
-Lemon creme brulee requires the use of real sugar to get the topping just right.
+• Use the right amount of sugar on top.
+Lemon creme brulee requires the use of real sugar to caramelize the sugar properly.
 The topping should be thick enough to shatter like glass when hit with the back of a spoon but not be so thick that it cuts your mouth or gets caught in your teeth.
 There isn’t anything romantic about picking candy out of your teeth after a meal.
 For a narrow six-ounce ramekin, it takes about a teaspoon and a half of sugar.
 If you are using wide, flat ramekins, they will need more sugar, so adjust accordingly.

 If this is your first time making lemon creme brulee or any other creme brulee recipe, here are a few things that you may find helpful.

-- How to tell when creme brulee is finished baking.
+• How to tell when creme brulee is finished baking.
 To check if they are done, gently shake the oven rack.
 If the center of the custard looks like liquid continue to cook them.
-If the center looks set, but jiggles like gelatin then they should be done.
+If the center looks set, but jiggly in the center like gelatin then they should be done.

 Serving Suggestions

-Lemon creme brulee makes the perfect decadent dessert for any occasion – but take it up a level by adding some strawberries or lemon slices and a glass of champagne for a special anniversary, birthday, or Valentine’s Day dessert.
+Lemon creme brulee makes the perfect decadent dessert for any occasion – but take it up a level by adding some strawberries, blueberry ice cream, or lemon slices and a glass of champagne for a special anniversary, birthday, or Valentine’s Day dessert.

-The most important thing to remember is that you should only carmelize the topping just before serving – otherwise it will be soggy instead of crunchy.
+The most important thing to remember is that you should only carmelize the topping right before you are ready to serve – otherwise it will be soggy instead of crunchy.

 How to Store